SkimJazz/CA_T1A1_workbook/readme.md

 ### 💲 __Solution__

 <br>

-There are many Python Data Types.
-Four of the basic BUT most important **data types** are:
+There are many Python Data Types, but generally, a Python Data Type is a concept used to define some value stored in a variable.
+Data Types can take on different sizes and values and help you understand the operation needed to calculate some value.

+For this workbook, the following 6 Python Data Types will be explained.

 *   String (str)
 *   integer (int)
 *   float ()
 *   boolean True / False
-> Maybe include the following 2 more data types if I have time
 *   Range ()
 *   List ()